sinthlab/sinthlab-kuka-stack/README.md

 Note: you will feel the arm is "holding" the pose at that moment and message comes up on screen `Displacement threshold reached..`
 9. At that point, Arm will wait till no more force is detected on the End Effector, and then will move back to the start position.

+### Tuning Game Plan

+- Start from calm defaults.
+Optionally, Watch /lbr/state and /joint_states so velocity spikes or chatter are obvious.

+- Lower the Cartesian push first: drop dx_gains to ~0.05 and nudge it up in 0.01–0.02 steps while you feel the arm.
+That adjusts how aggressively the robot counters external force; small increases let you stop as soon as compliance starts to disappear.
+If velocities edge toward limits or motion turns jerky, back off.

+- Match the joint response: once dx_gains feels right, scale dq_gains to keep the joint correction in the same ballpark.
+Values between 0.5 and 2.0 pair well with the above dx_gains; move both together so the arm remains balanced.
+If the arm jitters, reduce dq_gains or accept a softer dx_gains.

+- Use exp_smooth as damping: keep it around 0.90–0.95 while tuning.
+If you still see high-frequency jitter after settling on gains, lower it toward 0.8 to smooth the wrench input.
+Only push above 0.97 when you need ultra-fast reactions and your sensors are quiet; higher values pass noise straight into the controller.

+- Iterate safely: after each tweak, move the wrist gently, note how much force is needed to deflect, and watch velocities.
+Log good combinations (and any that misbehave) so you can revert quickly if the arm starts chattering or feels too rigid.

 ### Explanation and setup for apple pluck scenario
 ```mermaid
 graph LR